-She died in 1729 leaving Alexander with five children.
-One son, Robert, became laird of Houton though he was never served heir; a Thomas Moncrieff, described as factor of the Houton estate in the baptism record of Alexander (Orphir, 1757) may be another son.
+She died in 1730 leaving Alexander with five children.
+One son, Robert, became laird of Houton though he was never served heir; Thomas Moncrieff, described as factor of the Houton estate in the baptism record of his son Alexander (Orphir, 1757) was another son.
 There are no baptism records for Harray before 1766 and though those of Orphir start in 1708, I have not found the other three children so far.
 Update: there seems to have been a sister Ann.
 Two to go!

-In 1733 Alexander moved to Raining’s School, Inverness and remained there until 1748.
+By 1730 Alexander had moved to Raining’s School, Inverness and possibly remained there until 1748.
 From a 1733 list of SSPCK schools and schoolmasters, he had an assistant there so it the appointment would have been a promotion of sorts.
 One of my questions is what happened to his children?
 Did they remain in Orkney?
 If so, with whom?

 So far, apart from OPRs and estate records, I’ve used secondary sources (see below).
 My next steps are to explore some of the SSPCK records for myself, check Orkney sasines and retours for information on the Halcro to Moncrieff succession, see what else can be found on Alexander’s life before Harray and after Inverness.
 If he was a teacher by 1712, he is likely to have been born no later than the mid 1690s.
 His entry in AS Cowper’s very useful book (see below) states that he was “superannuated” so his death would be 1748 or later.

 What of Houton?

 I’ve now written a new blog covering some of the story of Houton and the Moncrieffs.